FreddieBoi/FreddiChat/README.md

 --------------
 The source consists of two projects.

-+ The client side implementation [FreddiChatClient](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatClient "FreddiChatClient on github")
-+ The server side implementation [FreddiChatServer](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatServer "FreddiChatServer on github")

-### FreddiChatClient ###
-[FreddiChatClient](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatClient "FreddiChatClient on github") is a WPF application, which provides the user with an interface to connect to servers and chat with other users.
++ [FreddiChatClient](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatClient "FreddiChatClient on github") is a WPF application, which provides the user with an interface to connect to servers and chat with other users.

-### FreddiChatServer ###
-[FreddiChatServer](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatServer "FreddiChatServer on github") is a console application.
-It only provides very limited possibility for interaction and configuration of the server, it just displays relevant calls to and operations of the server.
++ [FreddiChatServer](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatServer "FreddiChatServer on github") is a console application, which provides a chat service.
+It displays relevant calls to and operations of the server, providing very limited interaction and configuration.

 Features
 --------